equinor/TimeSeriesAnalysis/articles/sysid_defaultmodel.md

 ##  Solver

 Determining ``[a,b,c,q,t_d]`` can be expressed as a **linear mixed-integer** problem.
-If the intenger term ``t_d`` is given, then determing the *continous paramters* ``[a,b,c,q]`` is a *linear* optimizaion problem.
+If the integer term ``t_d`` is given, then determining the *continuous parameters* ``[a,b,c,q]`` is a *linear* optimization problem.

 The solver ``DefaultProcessModelIdentifier`` takes a *sequential* approach to solving the parameter estimation problem.
-It solves for the continous paramters starting at zero time delay and then for increasing time-delays, until the logic determines that attempting to solve for larger time delays is not neccessary.
-The solver then selects the ``best`` time delay and the associated continous paramters.
+It solves for the continuous parameters starting at zero time delay and then for increasing time-delays, until the logic determines that attempting to solve for larger time delays is not necessary.
+The solver then selects the ``best`` time delay and the associated continuous parameters.
 This logic is implemented in the class ``ProcessTimeDelayIdentifier``.

-Because the optimization problem of finding ``[a,b,c,q,t_d]`` requires solving a difference equation and the solver looks at difference between subsequent datapoints, the formulation favors estimating ``[a,b,c,]``, but at the expense of the value of the bias ``q``.
+Because the optimization problem of finding ``[a,b,c,q,t_d]`` requires solving a difference equation and the solver looks at difference between subsequent data points, the formulation favors estimating ``[a,b,c,]``, but at the expense of the value of the bias ``q``.
 Thus once the parameters ``[a,b,c,]`` which express the dynamics are found, the bias ``q`` is found in a subsequent calculation
-``DefaultProcessModelIdentifier.ReEstimateBias()``to minimize the overall diference between measured and modelled outputs ``y``.
+``DefaultProcessModelIdentifier.ReEstimateBias()``to minimize the overall difference between measured and modeled outputs ``y``.

 The flow of the solver is as below: